pitastrudl/wekanwiki/OAuth2.md

+# OAuth2 providers

+You can use any OAuth2 provider, for example:
+- Rocket.Chat (example below)
+- Auth0 (example below)
+- Google

-## Rocket.Chat can provide OAuth2 login to Wekan
+## Rocket.Chat providing OAuth2 login to Wekan

 Also, if you have Rocket.Chat using LDAP/SAML/Google/etc for logging into Rocket.Chat, then same users can login to Wekan when Rocket.Chat is providing OAuth2 login to Wekan.